Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • provocative tests.

-Before removing eye allergies, it is required to carry out ophthalmoscopy, biomicroscopy and other studies of the organ of vision.
+Before removing eye allergies, ophthalmoscopy, biomicroscopy and other studies of the organ of vision are required.
 You need to be able to help a sick person.
-With the development of Quincke's edema, it is required to stop contact with the allergen, rinse the skin warm water, apply enterosorbent and antihistamine.
+With the development of Quincke's edema, it is required to stop contact with the allergen, rinse the skin warm water, apply an enterosorbent and an antihistamine.

 If the cause was an insect bite, then you need to remove the sting.
-For angioedema, corticosteroids are given.
-If necessary, carried out infusion therapy...
+In angioedema, corticosteroids are administered.
+Conducted if necessary infusion therapy.
 It removes antigens and toxins from the blood.
-V acute period of Quincke's edema, fresh frozen plasma and a C1 inhibitor are injected.
+AT acute period Quincke's edema, fresh frozen plasma and a C1 inhibitor are introduced.
 Antifibrinolytics are often prescribed.

-Androgens are often included in the treatment regimen.
+Often, androgens are included in the treatment regimen.

 These medicines are for adults only.
 How to treat allergies on the face, not everyone knows.
-In case of skin irritation, they are prescribed antihistamines(Zyrtek, Zodak, Claritin, etc.).
-Doctors know not only the causes of facial allergies, how to treat patients, but also what nutrition should be.
+For skin irritations are prescribed antihistamines(Zirtek, Zodak, Claritin, etc.).
+Doctors know not only the causes of allergies on the face, how to treat patients, but also what nutrition should be.

-If a person has spots on the face (allergies), the prognosis is most often favorable.
+If a person has spots on his face (allergies), the prognosis is most often favorable.
 The danger is: shock, angioedema and reactions with systemic manifestations.
-Thus, an allergy in the face area is frequent condition...
-If you experience a rash or other symptoms, you should see your doctor and determine the cause.
+Thus, an allergy in the face area - frequent condition.
+If a rash or other symptoms appear, you should consult a doctor and determine the cause.

-In clinical practice, the term "facial allergy" as a nosological unit is practically not used.
-This formulation is appropriate for comparative description similar clinical manifestations on the skin of the face with a variety of allergic diseases.
-The phrase "allergic dermatoses" is used more often.
+In clinical practice, the term "allergy on the face", as a nosological unit, is practically not used.
+This wording is appropriate for comparative description similar clinical manifestations on the skin of the face with a variety of allergic diseases.
+The phrase "allergic dermatoses" is used much more often.

 Allergy pathogenesis

 The causes of dermatoallergies are not well understood.
 Their pathogenesis is complex, it covers almost all organs.
-Allergies - systemic diseases caused by impaired immune response, then the body tissues are involved in the process.
+Allergies - systemic diseases caused by impaired immune response, then the tissues of the body are involved in the process.
 Manifestations on the skin of the face and body are the result of internal changes that have taken place.

-The most likely routes for the allergen to enter the body are:
+The most likely routes for an allergen to enter the body are:

 Inside with inhaled air;